 Cause: File is not in the expected format (CSV/PGP/TXT).

 Solution: Convert to the correct format based on file setup.

 The uploaded file could block more than X% of the user base, which may not be intended.

-The blocked percentage is the percentage of users in the previous file that will be blocked by the latest file based on their Universal Identifier.
-If a user's existing Universal Identifier is not in the latest file, and it was in the previous file, then this will contribute to the blocked percentage even if they are still in the file but with a new ID or have been replaced by another user.
+The blocked percentage is the percentage of users in the previous file that will be blocked by the latest file based on their Universal Identifier or Email (depending on the configured Unique ID).
+If a user's existing ID is not in the latest file, and it was in the previous file, then this will contribute to the blocked percentage even if they are still in the file but with a new ID or have been replaced by another user.